AAlab1819/ProjectTeam03-B/README.md

 ## Analysis
 #### Greedy Solution:
-The greedy way of this problem
+The greedy way of this problem starts by first checking the maxleap and then look back and see where is the closest stepping stone.
+Set that closest stepping stone as the current standing point.
+Repeat by checking from the maxleap and jump to the first stepping stone that we meet (which means the farthest stone from our current standing point).

+Complexity: Worst Case: O(nd)

 #### Dynamic Programming Solution: